SkoolNotes/Taproot/2020MATH530/KBe20math530retSysEquationsLinearInDependence.md

 > What does this have to do with linearly dependent/independent vectors??

 # Ideas
-It seems pretty clear that if the lines intersect at one point, then they are not parallel and thus the vectors they represent are linearly independent.
-However, I wondered if th

 I first focused on the systems of 2 var 2 equs.
 I thought of the first set
 $$
 \begin{aligned}